Patricia D. Kroboth, PhDDean, Dr. Gordon J. Vanscoy Professor, Pharmaceutical Sciences

-Patricia Kroboth is dean of the University of Pittsburgh School of Pharmacy and the Dr. Gordon J. Vanscoy Professor of Pharmaceutical Sciences.
+Patricia Kroboth is dean of the University of Pittsburgh School of Pharmacy and the Dr. Gordon J. Vanscoy Distinguished Service Professor.
 Her experiences in practice, research, teaching, and administration allowed her to transition quickly to the role of dean in 2002.
 She earned a BS in Pharmacy from the University at Buffalo and the MS and PhD degrees from the University of Pittsburgh.

 She has had an exciting and well-funded research career exploring basic functions and clinical applications of modulation of the GABA receptor and the family of ligand drugs, the benzodiazepines.
 She was founding director of what became the country’s first Clinical Pharmaceutical Scientist PhD Program, a program that continues to prosper at Pitt.
 After 21 years, she closed her laboratory in 2004 and now focuses on her administrative role.